 Community Services Block Grant

-Community Services Block Grant is an appropriation from the U.S. Department of Health and Human Services to help communities address poverty issues.
-States are allocated money on a formula basis and are directed to fund anti-poverty agencies statewide to address the local issues of poverty within their communities.
-There are nine agencies statewide that receive funding from CSBG.
+The Community Services Block Grant (CSBG) is an appropriation from the U.S. Department of Health and Human Services to help communities address poverty.
+States are allocated money on a formula basis and are directed to fund eligible entities statewide to address the issues of poverty within their communities.
+Utah has nine community action agencies that receive funding from CSBG.
 Every county in the state is served by one of these agencies.

 CSBG CARES Supplemental State Plan